CYLIX-V2/Cylix-Demo/docs/index.md

 ### Who is Cylix for?

-- **MSSPs / MDR providers** who want scalable validation and investigation capabilities
+- **MSSPs / MDR providers** who need an enterprise-grade, multi-tenant XDR platform with automated purple-team validation
-- **Enterprise security teams** who need to understand how well their controls respond to real-world techniques
+- **Enterprise security teams** who want autonomous AI orchestration with advanced detection and response capabilities
-- **Security leadership** who want better visibility into coverage and program maturity
+- **Security leadership** who need unified visibility across all security domains with executive-ready reporting

 ### How do I see a live demo?